quannt/quannt.github.io/_posts/2015-06-21-Using-As-And-Is-Keyword-in-C-sharp-for-safe-casting.markdown

 fullview: false
 ---

 Doing a cast in C# is telling the compiler to do an explicit conversion to convert the type of an object from one to another, and by explicit it means that you are aware that data may be truncated during the operation.
-For example : converting a decimal to a float.
+For example : converting a `decimal` to a `float`.

 Let's take a look at this example
 {% highlight C# %}